Lake Guntersville Fishing for Spring Bass

 * I put my braided line on a Boyd Duckett heavy-action rod that’s 7’3″ to 7’6″ long and use a wide-spool baitcasting reel since braided line tends to work better on that.
 You also can cast your chatterbait farther and slower and still have plenty of line left on the reel.

 Some people are reluctant to hire guides because they believe they can have early spring bass fishing success on their own.
-But no one knows a lake better than a guide, who probably spends 200+ days on the water.
+But no one knows a lake better and knows how to catch bass in the spring than a guide, who probably spends 200+ days on the water.
 These guides know where the bass should be under certain water and weather conditions and which lures to fish.

 Fish the Lily Pad Stems